A few months back I wrote a blog post saying that we might release an ebook about Google Ads for the landscaping and lawn care industry.

 This means you should target broad keywords that get volume, then promote the individual services people want.
 I don’t mean that you should target “yard” or “lawn” as keywords.
 Our keywords are still pretty narrow.
 But they need to have volume.

-You can see on our strategy page that we use a lot of ad extensions.
+We use a lot of ad extensions.
 One of my favorites is the “service catalog” structured snippet.
 It allows you to list individual services.
 This is the perfect opportunity to say a service that people want, but not a lot of people search for (spring and fall clean-ups, for example).

 Use Negative Keywords to Exclude Undesirable Customers